- 1 Exercising is key to performing at 100%

 Most people I know who are really successful and truly happy exercise a lot, they share the love of being focused in the present moment, they are truly happy, when asked about it they keep quiet and generally have a little sparkle in their eyes.

 When you do finally find a sport you like, then practice and continue to practice every day if possible, depending on what it is of course.
+That way you will find the mindfulness and exercise go hand in hand.

 Listen to your body and take some time to recover

 There are many schools of thought around recovering from exercise and it may be a good idea to take a day off to eat food and not exercise much.
 It all just depends on your body and you must listen to it.
-Then make sure you eat enough of the right foods to ensure your muscles recover from the grueling exercise you have put them through.
+Then make sure you eat enough of the right foods to ensure your muscles recover from the gruelling exercise you have put them through.

 I am giving you permission to have a massage, having a massage will help your body to recover, it will help your mind to relax even more and taking care of yourself is one of the best things you will do in life.